 Introduction to SCAR

-In 1958, the International Council for Science (ICSU) created the Scientific Committee on Antarctic Research (SCAR) as an interdisciplinary body to help coordinate international research in and about the Antarctic.
-ICSU (now International Science Council - ISC) is a non-governmental organisation with a global membership of national scientific bodies (122 Members, representing 142 countries) and International Scientific Unions, and SCAR forms one of its thematic organisations.
-SCAR currently includes 43 member countries and 9 ISC unions and strives to include new members, as countries not yet engaged develop an increasing interest in Antarctic science.
+In 1958, the International Council for Science (now the International Science Council - ISC) created the Scientific Committee on Antarctic Research (SCAR) as an interdisciplinary body to help coordinate international research in and about the Antarctic.
+The ISC is a non-governmental organisation with a global membership of national scientific bodies and International Scientific Unions, and SCAR forms one of its thematic organisations.
+SCAR currently includes 44 member countries and 9 ISC unions and strives to include new members, as countries not yet engaged develop an increasing interest in Antarctic science.

 SCAR’s mission is to advance Antarctic research, including observations from Antarctica, and to promote scientific knowledge, understanding and education on any aspect of the Antarctic region.
 To this end, SCAR is charged with the initiation and international co-ordination of Antarctic and Southern Ocean research beneficial to global society.
 In addition, SCAR provides independent and objective scientific advice and information to the Antarctic Treaty System and other bodies and acts as the main international exchange of Antarctic information within the scientific community.

 In 2014, SCAR sponsored the 1st Antarctic and Southern Ocean Science Horizon Scan.
 Through this activity, the Antarctic community was asked to submit research questions that should be considered over the next two decades.
 The world's leading Antarctic scientists, policy makers, leaders, and visionaries helped to distill the submissions into 80 of the most important questions that will or should be addressed by research in and from the southern Polar Regions.
 The results from this community based effort have been published in Nature and Antarctic Science and serve as a platform for future SCAR research planning and feed into science priorities for many national programmes.

 The 2017-2022 Strategic Plan lays out high level objectives for the organization in the years ahead.
-It can be downloaded here: pdf 2017-2022 Strategic Plan (1.49 MB) .
-The Executive Summary is included as Appendix 2 in the pdf Membership Guide document (262 KB) .
+It can be downloaded from the SCAR Library: pdf 2017-2022 Strategic Plan (1.49 MB) .
+The Executive Summary is included as Appendix 2 in the pdf Membership Guide document (312 KB) .

 The organisation of SCAR and how it works